-ADS recognizes that much of health happens outside the clinical setting and is influenced by where a person lives and the extent of a person's social network.
-ADS has a long history of developing shared partnerships and aligning our resources with healthcare systems to better address needs of individuals at points of transition, and decrease avoidable healthcare utilization (see AAA Services section).
+ADS, Public Health and DCHS recognize that much of health happens outside the clinical setting and is influenced by where a person lives and the extent of a person's social network.
+ADS has a long history of developing shared partnerships and aligning our resources with healthcare systems to better address needs of individuals at points of transition and decrease avoidable healthcare utilization (see AAA Services section).
 The biggest challenge the Area Agency on Aging for King County has in implementing strategies for change is working with vast health and community systems and a multitude of initiatives.
-King County has more than 10 hospitals and health systems, several with multiple campuses; more than 60 skilled nursing facilities; and hundreds of community-based health and human services provider organizations.
-Challenges in this environment include accountability, alignment of ongoing initiatives, staff continuity in planning meetings, and constant education of services and supports.